 A change of hotel is not a major change that triggers the cancellation of the package and so where hotels are closed but flights are operating, suitable alternatives are being booked for all guests for the duration of their stay.
 Our operations team continues to deal with these in departure date order to ensure that all guests have suitable accommodation for their stay.

 From the moment you arrive at the airport, your wellbeing comes first.
 New measures have been introduced, such as readily available hand sanitiser stations throughout airports, and all planes will be disinfected thoroughly between each flight.
 At some airports you can even pre-book security slots to avoid the queues.

 Holidaymakers will be expected to wear masks and all boarding passes must be presented on a mobile device, rather than a print-out.
-Additional checks may be in place, so giver yourself plenty of time to get through the airport.
+Additional checks may be in place, so give yourself plenty of time to get through the airport.
 It’s important that you check the websites of both your airline and departure airport for the most up-to-date information on this before you travel.